fbpx

 Flori Ventures

 A VC firm affiliated with Celo reached out to me and wanted me to join them on a part-time basis.
 After 2 months working with them, I knew that venture capital wasn’t right for me at that stage of my career.
-I needed to be in the trenches, learning all I can for my future ambition (to build a billion-dollar company someday)
+I needed to be in the trenches, learning all I can for my future ambition (to build a billion-dollar company someday).
+They later offered me a full-time role, but I also got an offer from a blockchain enterprise company, and I joined them instead as the marketing lead.

 Thresh0ld